uriva/rmmbr/README.md

-`Remember` is a decorator you can place around async functions to have them be cached, locally or in the cloud.
+`rmmbr` gives you a decorator you can place around async functions to have them be cached, locally or in the cloud.

 Usage: